JixieZhang/KalRTPC/README.md

 To run this in windows:

-vc10 project files are also aviable.
-You have to prepare g77, clhep and root by youselves.
+vc10 project files are also available.
+You have to prepare g77, clhep and root(v5.28) by youselves.
 Then put KalmanFilter and KalRTPC into the same directory.
 Then open the solution file with VC10.